Spektr-RG faces more delays

 The final assembly of the Russian-German X-ray orbital observatory hit a snag again, forcing a six-month postponement of its launch.
 In the meantime, preparations for launch bogged down during the first half of the year.

 On February 16, NPO Lavochkin, the prime contractor responsible for the development of the Spektr-RG spacecraft, hosted the first meeting of the project team in 2017.
-According to the company, the German side, which provided one of the two instruments for Spektr-RG, confirmed the successful completion of tests on the eRosita telescope after its delivery to Russia.
+According to the company, the German side, which provided one of the two instruments for Spektr-RG, confirmed the successful completion of tests on the eROSITA telescope after its delivery to Russia.
 The German instrument was then expected to undergo entry control by engineers from NPO Lavochkin and Moscow-based Space Research Institute, IKI.
 Both telescopes of the mission were then slated for electrical tests, which would clear the way for the final assembly of the flight-worthy observatory before its long-delayed launch then planned in March 2018.

 However in the subsequent months, work on the Spektr-RG seemingly came to a standstill.
 During another meeting on May 16, the mission management broke the news that the launch of the Spektr-RG would have to be postponed for another six months from March to September 2018.
 The main reason for the delay was blamed on a production defect in a component, which prevented the on-time delivery of the onboard radio complex, BRK, for the spacecraft.
-The delivery of the crucial radio system for the Spektr-RG spacecraft had been repeatedly promised within a month since the middle of the previous year but had been constantly delayed.
+The delivery of the crucial radio system from the Moscow-based RKS Corporation had been repeatedly promised within a month since the middle of the previous year but had been constantly delayed.
 Although the testing of the spacecraft could be conducted with a stand-in model of the BRK, the work on the telescopes had also remained stalled due to "missing documents," according to Russian officials.
 As often happens in international projects, translation of documents and language barriers slowed down the work.

-In the official interview published on May 18 by TASS and Roskosmos, the head of NPO Lavochkin Sergei Lemeshevsky said, "In particular, it is necessary to re-program the onboard flight control system, because not everything was designed as planned on the eRosita telescope.
+In the official interview published on May 18 by TASS and Roskosmos, the head of NPO Lavochkin Sergei Lemeshevsky said, "In particular, it is necessary to re-program the onboard flight control system, because not everything was designed as planned on the eROSITA telescope.
 In addition, it will be necessary to check the new software."

-Industry sources explained that Lemeshevsky had referred to an issue discovered last fall during the integrated tests of eRosita.
+Industry sources explained that Lemeshevsky had referred to an issue discovered last fall during the integrated tests of eROSITA.
 At the time, engineers realized that under some rare circumstances, a main controller failure could lead to the shutdown of the thermal control system in the telescope, if there was no reaction from onboard computers within a few hours.
 The German team proposed a minor software change in the satellite's flight control system, BKU, which would provide the necessary redundancy by turning the controllers off and on, if they did not respond in a normal fashion.

-The software fix would also require some tests of the software after the integration of the eRosita telescope with the Spektr-RG spacecraft.
+The software fix would also require some tests of the software after the integration of the eROSITA telescope with the Spektr-RG spacecraft.

-According to sources at NPO Lavochkin, eRosita also had problems sending scientific data via the BRK radio system during tests.
+According to sources at NPO Lavochkin, eROSITA also had problems sending scientific data via the BRK radio system during tests.
 The culprit was eventually traced to a misunderstanding between the Russian and the German team of the jointly agreed transmission protocol.
-The issue was resolved in April 2016 and the prototype of the eRosita telescope was successfully re-tested in conjunction with the spacecraft.
+The issue was resolved in April 2016 and the prototype of the eROSITA telescope was successfully re-tested in conjunction with the spacecraft.
 Still, the problem pushed back the completion and testing of the BRK radio system, a source at NPO Lavochkin said.
 According to Russian sources, the assembly of the BRK was further complicated by organizational problems and by errors during the wiring of electronic boards of the system.

 At the time, NPO Lavochkin also faced a 1.4-billion-ruble penalty from Roskosmos for its failure to deliver Spektr-RG on time in accordance with a contract signed in 2011.